 - Non-evaluation: all outcomes refer to the self in teaching squares rather than suggesting improvements to someone else.

-Early Semester Square Introductions Discuss expectations
+Early Semester

-- Meet with your square to share your discoveries.
+- Meet with your square to share your discoveries,

 External References

-Faculty Focus: Teaching Squares Bring Cross-Disciplinary Perspectives
+Faculty Focus: Teaching Squares Bring Cross-Disciplinary Perspective